superfaceai/docs/docs/guides/run-and-test.md

-# Test & run new use case
+# Test & run new capability

 ## Setup